 Aquafaba is the left-over water in which chickpeas have been cooked.
 It is a great replacement for eggwhite.
 It contains carbohydrates, proteins, and other soluble plant solids which have migrated from the seeds to the water during the cooking process.
 In the kitchen it is used for emulsifying, foaming, binding, gelatinizing and thickening.
 To replace one medium egg white you use 3 tablespoons of aquafaba in a recipe.
 The simplest way to use it is to decant the liquid from chickpeas.
 It is suitable for meringues, macarons, nougat, icing, ice cream, fudge, and marshmallows but also for savory egg-replacement applications such as dairy substitutes, mayonnaise and cheese substitutes.
 I love using it for desserts and mayonnaise.

 Cashews represent a perfect base for a lot of vegan recipes.
 Their neutral taste and high amout of (healthy) fats and proteins make them suitable for creams but also for cheese substitutes.
 One of my favorite recipe is the raw vegan cashew cheesecake.
+You find the recipe and my favorite combinations for it here.
 But I also made vegan mozzerella with cashews (and with the above mentioned nutritional yeast to add the cheesy flavor).

 5. Smoked tofu